Nevysha/Cozy-Nest/PATCHNOTE.md

 - SD.Next (Vlad's fork) from commit `beff89ba`
 - Will work best on latest version of both as I'm only testing on latest version.

+## Minor changes & fixes in 2.1.7

+- [x]  Quick fix to be able to save settings despite the new ui-config.json save ui system. (pruning the file from Cozy Nest entry on startup)

 ## Minor changes & fixes in 2.1.6

 - [x]  Some settings were not saved properly